zchyde/brooklinebooksmith.com/_drafts/books-to-be-thankful-for.md

 ![](/uploads/versions/g-11---x----2184-1456x---.jpg)
 <br>—
 <br>
-<br>Harry Potter is a unique experience for all.&nbsp; For myself it was a journey over time – I grew as Harry grew.&nbsp; And as things got darker in the world around me things got dark at Hogwarts, too.&nbsp; All along, however,&nbsp; I knew that if they could make it I could, too.&nbsp; Rowling's epic series changed the world of literature and we are all grateful.
+<br>Harry Potter is a unique experience for all.&nbsp; For me, it was a journey over time – I grew as Harry grew.&nbsp; And as I became aware of the darkness in the world around me, things got dark at Hogwarts, too.&nbsp; All along, however,&nbsp; I knew that if they could make it so could I.&nbsp; Rowling's epic series changed the world of literature and we are all grateful.

 [Harry Potter series by J.K.
 Rowl](http://www.brooklinebooksmith-shop.com/book/9780590353427)[ing](http://www.brooklinebooksmith-shop.com/book/9780590353427)